Skip to content

 The Mentorship Structure

-The successor needs three distinct mentors:
+The successor needs a small, distinct set of mentors.

-A peer cohort — other next-generation leaders navigating similar transitions.
+The founder provides institutional knowledge, industry relationships, and cultural transmission.
+The founder's role is to share context, not control decisions.
+An independent business mentor (outside the family, ideally outside the industry) provides objective feedback on leadership development.
+Someone who has run organizations of similar or greater complexity.
+A peer cohort of other next-generation leaders navigating similar transitions rounds out the set.
 Organizations like the Family Enterprise Exchange (FEX) in Canada provide peer learning that combats the isolation of family business leadership.

 Building Board Credibility

 Independent directors play a critical role.
-They provide honest performance feedback that family board members often soften.
+They provide honest performance feedback that family board members soften.
 They signal to the organization that the appointment was merit-based, not merely dynastic.

 The 24-Month Timeline